g3492/vzborg/README.md

 `vzborg getdump -b vzborg-13998-2020_03_20-13_08_35.tar -s backups`

 Recreate from backup name vzborg-13998-2020_03_20-13_08_35.tar an lxc dump file in PVE storage backups (the file will be recreated as the compressed file vzdump-lxc-13998-2020_03_20-13_08_35.tar.lzo)

-`vzborg prune -i '101 102 307'`
+`vzborg purge -i '101 102 307'`

-Prune or purge backups of guests with IDs 101, 102 and 307, on default repository, using default retentions.
+Purge backups of guests with IDs 101, 102 and 307, on default repository, using default retentions.

-`vzborg prune -i '101 102 307' -k '--keep-weekly=4 --keep-monthly=6 --keep-yearly=2'`
+`vzborg purge -i '101 102 307' -k '--keep-weekly=4 --keep-monthly=6 --keep-yearly=2'`

-Prune or purge backups of guests with IDs 101, 102 and 307 on default repository, keeping 4 weekly, 6 monthly an 2 yearly backups.
+Purge backups of guests with IDs 101, 102 and 307 on default repository, keeping 4 weekly, 6 monthly an 2 yearly backups.

 ## License
 Licensed under GNU Affero General Public License, version 3.